 And oh my gosh, dinner at Mountain Shadow was crazy good.
 We started the night off by touring the resort and enjoying the killer view of Camelback Mountain.
 The weather beautiful so we decided to grab a table outside.
 I ordered yet another fab drink to sip – the Cherry Bomb, made with effen black cherry vodka white port, lime juice, activated charcoal, and egg white – on while browsing the dinner menu.

 Everything looked ridiculously yum so I had a hard time deciding on noms, but I eventually went with the heirloom tomato salad (fresh mozzarella, basil, tomato, smoked maldon salt, and aged balsamic vinegar), Moroccan spiced rack of lamb, and charred young broccoli.
 Everything was uber delish….but I was SO exhausted that I almost fell asleep at the table.
 We were all pretty tired + stuffed so we skipped dessert and headed back!

 Mel wanted to work out, but I was dealing with a migraine all day so I decided to get some shut eye!
-Anywhoooo, that’s it for today!
-I hope you guys had fun reading about my adventure.
+Anyways, that’s it for today!
+I hope you guys had fun reading about my adventure in Phoenix, Arizona.
 I’ll be blasting part 2 soon so make sure you all keep an eye out.

 Click here to follow more of my travels!